indeedeng/starfish/README.md

 Caveat: The github API only holds the most recent 300 events for each user.
 So, if you are looking for contributions from a long time ago, and one of your users is very active, your result might not be completely accurate.

 ## Contributing
 In the future, we hope to include other code repositories (like Gitlab & Bitbucket) and other tools people use to make software (like Jira) in this tool!
-If you'd like to contribute, please open an issue describing what you want to change and why.
+If you'd like to contribute, please open an issue describing what you want to change and why, or comment on an existing issue.
 We'd love to have you.

 # Code of Conduct
 Starfish is governed by the [Contributor Covenant v 1.4.1](CODE_OF_CONDUCT.md).